Dikshathakurr/HealthWellnessToken/README.md

 Token Symbol: HWTKN

+# Activity Tracking:

+Each user's health activities are logged using a structure called HealthActivity.The contract keeps a record of when activities like calories burned or steps taken occur for each user.

+ # Functions:

+1) Log Health Activity:

+Users can record their health activities using logHealthActivity.Tokens are earned based on the intensity of the activities (e.g., more tokens for burning more calories or taking more steps).

+2) Redeem Tokens:

+Tokens earned can be redeemed for services using redeemTokens.
+Users specify the amount of tokens they want to use and the service they want to redeem them for.

+3) View Activities:

+getUserActivities allows users to see a history of their logged health activities.

 # Getting started
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.